Restore or create forest or woodland

 Key messages

-• Six studies evaluated the effects on butterflies and moths of restoring or creating forest or woodland.
-Two studies were in Brazil and one was in each of Cameroon, Mexico, Malaysia and Costa Rica.
+• Ten studies evaluated the effects on butterflies and moths of restoring or creating forest or woodland.
+Three studies were in the UK, two studies were in Brazil and one was in each of the USA, Cameroon, Mexico, Malaysia and Costa Rica.

 COMMUNITY RESPONSE (6 STUDIES)